-With the help of an Atlanta pedestrian accident lawyer from Kaine Law, you could recover compensation for your losses if you were hurt in a pedestrian accident.
-Our team can file your claim, communicate with the insurer, and answer any questions you might have.
+With the help of an Atlanta pedestrian accident lawyer from Kaine Law, you could recover compensation for your losses if a pedestrian accident hurt you.
+Our team can file your insurance claim or personal injury lawsuit, communicate with the insurer, and answer any questions you have.

-We work on contingency.
-In this payment structure, we only get paid our attorney’s fees if we resolve your situation.
-Your time to act may be limited, so prompt legal action is of the essence.
+We also work on contingency.
+Our firm only gets paid our attorney’s fees in this payment structure if our team resolves your situation.
+Your time to act may be limited, so prompt legal action is beneficial.

 Types of Damages for Which You Can Seek Compensation

-Depending on the circumstances surrounding your accident, you may be eligible to receive compensation for the following:
+Depending on the circumstances surrounding your pedestrian accident, you could receive compensation for the following:

-You may have suffered severe injuries in your pedestrian accident.
+You might have suffered severe injuries in your pedestrian accident.
 We believe that if another party’s negligence caused you harm, you should not have to pay for your medical treatments.

 Your compensable medical expenses could include the following: